TencentBlueKing/blueking-paas/apiserver/paasng/support-files/apigw/api_doc/en/uni_apps_list_minimal.md

 ### Description
-Query basic information of multi-platform applications based on id or name fuzzy search.
-Only the first 1000 pieces of data will be returned, with priority given to applications on PaaS3.0 Developer Center.
+Query basic information of multi-platform applications based on id or name fuzzy search，with priority given to applications on PaaS3.0 Developer Center.

+Note: Only the first 1000 (`offset` 900, `limit` 100) data will be returned at most, if `offset` is greater than 900 and `limit` is greater than 100, the data beyond that will not be returned.

 ### Request Parameters